imbo/imbo/docs/usage/configuration.rst

 User key pairs
 --------------

-Every user that wishes to store images in Imbo needs a public and private key pair.
+Every user that wants to store images in Imbo needs a public and private key pair.
 These keys are stored in the ``auth`` part of the configuration file:

 .. code-block:: php
     :linenos: